-In the summer of 1978, the biggest topic in national newspapers, magazines, and TV in Japan was Farewell to Yamato.
+In the summer of 1978, one of the biggest topics in national newspapers, magazines, and TV in Japan was Farewell to Yamato.
 It was also taken up in radio and other forms of mass communication.
 Here are some newspaper articles from the peak of the boom on August 5, a look back at Yamato‘s influence on evolving pop culture.

 Yamato‘s Popularity Overheats